whosonfirst/flamework-chatterbox/README.md

 	chatterbox_dispatch($data, $more)
 ```

-Note that _where_ messages are dispatched are controlled by global configs (defined above).
+Note that _where_ messages are dispatched to is controlled by global configs (defined above).

 ## See also